 Jacob 3:5 (1981+ editions)

-It is important to note that the printer’s manuscript, (source) which is the earliest text that we have of this verse, does read “father,” but is the earliest manuscript the most correct?
+It is important to note that the printer’s manuscript, (source) which is the earliest text that we have of this verse, does read “father,” but is the earliest manuscript known the most correct?
+Much of the original manuscript was destroyed by moisture and mold including this portion of the text.

 During Joseph Smith’s lifetime, four editions of the Book of Mormon were published between 1830 and 1841 (source).
 The text was rendered “fathers” from the first edition to every other edition throughout Joseph’s life and for 139 years after his death.